KarenAgg/KarenAgg/README.md

 ### Hey!

-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning Python and JavaScript
 - 🐱‍👤 I'm Working on a project manager